hakierka/serverpod_docs/docs/01-build-your-app/03-working-with-the-database.md

 ```
 <!--SNIPEND-->

-## Run the app
+## ▶️ Step 7: Run the app

-To run the application with database support, follow these steps in order:
+To run the application with database support, follow these steps:

-First, start the database and apply migrations:

 ```bash
 $ cd magic_recipe/magic_recipe_server